Help keep our prices low: Share with Friends

 Caravan New England Vacations include visits to several historical USA destinations.
 These include Boston’s Old North Church where Paul Revere began his famous midnight ride, Battle Green where the American Revolution started, and of course a stop at Plymouth Rock Monument near Boston.

 Plymouth Rock Massachusetts is where it is believed that pilgrims from the Mayflower arrived in the United States in 1620.

-Caravan’s all-inclusive New England vacation packages include all itinerary accommodations, meals, ground transportation, airport transfers, and all itinerary excursions.
+Caravan’s affordable New England vacation packages include all itinerary excursions, plus airport transfers, ground transportation, accommodations, meals, and free bottled water.

 Plymouth Rock Facts & FAQs

 What is Plymouth Rock?

 The famous Plymouth Rock Monument is the historical landing place of William Bradford and the Mayflower Pilgrims.
 While not officially confirmed, the 10-ton glacial erratic boulder is commonly believed to be the steppingstone for the pilgrims into the New World.
 This famous landmark attracts nearly one million people annually who come to see the iconic location and boulder that represents freedom and new opportunities for new Americans.

 The Plymouth Rock Monument is located in the town of Plymouth, Massachusetts approximately 40 miles southwest of Boston and just 52 miles before Martha’s Vineyard, your next stop on the tour.
 Guests of Caravan Tours visit Plymouth Rock Monument on their way from Boston to the southern shore of Cape Cod.

 It wasn’t until nearly 100 years after the Mayflower arrived that the first official mention of Plymouth Rock occurred.
 Historical records show that in 1715 Plymouth Rock was referred to as a “great rock.”